 Admitted students complete and submit the Statement of Intent to Register (SIR) electronically.
 This form allows prospective students to officially inform the Department and the UCSB Graduate Division of their decision to accept or decline the offer of admission.
 If the offer of admission is accepted, the student's information will be transmitted to the Office of the Registrar.
 Applications will be closed for those students who inform us they will not be attending.

-The UCSB Graduate Division will notify all applicants via email when a final decision has been made on the application and the application status will be updated with the decision result.
+The UCSB Graduate Division will notify all applicants via email when a final decision has been made and the application status will be updated with the decision result.
 If applicable, admitted students who meet eligibility requirements will receive a financial offer letter from the department via email.
 Because each application is carefully reviewed by a representative committee of faculty members, this process is carried out over a period of several months.
-Some applicants will receive an admissions decision as early as January, while others will not receive notification that a decision has been made until mid-March.
+Applicants may receive an admissions decision as early as January, while others may not receive notification that a decision has been made until mid-April.

 Departmental Visits For Admitted Students

-Admitted domestic students will receive an email invitation to one of our visitation events, typically in late February and early March.
+Admitted domestic students will receive an email invitation to our visitation events.
 More information and specific dates will be provided upon admittance.
 Attendance is dependent on space availability.